Spherical Tiling by 12 Congruent Pentagons: Classification of Edge Congruent Tiling

 The case $E_{23}=a$ is the right of Figure \ref{case3a2b}.
 We can immediately get all the edges of $P_2$, $P_3$.
 Afterwards, we get all the edges of $P_4$, $P_6$.
 Now we know three edges of $P_5$ to be $a$, so that the other two edges are $b$.
 Then we get all the edges of $P_9$, and find that $P_8$ has one $b$-edge adjacent to two $a$-edges, a contradiction. \end{proof}

 \begin{proposition} The spherical tiling by $12$ edge congruent pentagons cannot have edge lengths $a,a,a,b,c$, for distinct $a,b,c$. \end{proposition}

-\begin{proof} By Proposition \ref{edge2}, we may start with $P_1$, with the edges arranged the same as the fourth in Figure \ref{edges}.
+\begin{proof} By Proposition \ref{edge2}, we may start with $P_1$, with the edges arranged as the fourth in Figure \ref{edges}.
+See Figure \ref{case2abcd}.
 Since $E_{23}$ is adjacent to $b$ and $c$, we get $E_{23}=a$.
 Then we successively get all the edges of $P_2$, $P_3$, $P_4$, $P_6$, $P_8$, $P_{11}$.
 Now we have four $a$-edges in $P_7$, a contradiction. \end{proof}

 \begin{proposition} The spherical tiling by $12$ edge congruent pentagons with edge lengths $a,a,b,b,c$, where $a,b,c$ are distinct, is given by the left of Figure \ref{case2a2bc} up to symmetries. \end{proposition}